The Bridge Wars: 1987–1990: escalation and ending

 After "Kill That Noise", Shan himself became more passive in the battle, as the above statement indicated.
 But meanwhile, Two other Queensbridge residents, Rockwell Noel & Poet, joined in the battle, resulting from the inferior responses from MC Shan and the Juice Crew offering the strongest attack against BDP.
-Their first single was entitled "Beat You Down", in which he reiterates that no one actually said that hip hop started in the Bridge, but then points out that the area was nevertheless very prominent in the early days of rap, and even had superior sound equipment, causing it to surpass the Bronx as the leader of hip hop.
+Their first single was entitled "Beat You Down", in which he reiterates that no one actually said that hip-hop started in the Bridge, but then points out that the area was nevertheless very prominent in the early days of rap, and even had superior sound equipment, causing it to surpass the Bronx as the leader of hip-hop.

-Ending and aftermath

 In 1987, attempting to calm down an unrelated domestic dispute involving BDP colleague D-Nice, BDP's DJ Scott La Rock was shot dead.
 Even after La Rock's death, the feud still continued.

 Other rappers joined in making songs dissing Queensbridge, such as Cool C's "Juice Crew Dis" which mocked Shan's "Juice Crew Law" and attacks both Shan and Shanté, and M.C.
 Mitchski's "Brooklyn Blew Up the Bridge", with the refrain "South Bronx Helped us out" in support of Boogie Down Productions and lyrics that made fun of Shan's on-stage appearances.

 Another rapper named Butchy-B (from Manhattan) stepped in for Queensbridge, with "Beatin Down KRS", in which he among other things, mocks the "didadidadiday" chant of "The Bridge is Over".
 Butchy-B was connected with WBLS's Mr. Magic and got involved to defend the radio station.
 The track "Go Magic" from the same 12-inch also touched on the rivalry.

 In 1988, DJ Rockwell Noel and the Poet followed up with "Taking U Out", which was even stronger than "Beat You Down", and harshly attacked both KRS's then-wife, Ms. Melodie, and rival radio station WRKS's DJ Red Alert, who was on BDP's side of the battle.
 KRS responded with "Still Number 1, the Numero Uno Mix", where he calls Poet "soft" and uncreative, and accuses him of "sounding like Kane".
 Although conspicuously absent from this counterattack was any rebuttal to Poet's attack on his wife.

-In 1990, Boogie Down Productions released the concept album Edutainment, where KRS-One took on such topics as politics, racism, self-identity, slavery, black on black violence, police brutality & corruption and even the meat industry.
-On the second track "Blackman In Effect" he discusses the concept of "juice" and states: "I'm not down with a juice-crew".
+In 1990, Boogie Down Productions released the concept album Edutainment.
+On the second track "Blackman In Effect", he discusses the concept of "juice" and states: "I'm not down with a juice-crew".